 Antibiotics are medicines that help your body fight bacterial infections.
 Dentists prescribe them when bacteria cause an infection that could spread beyond the mouth or lead to more serious problems.

 Your mouth is full of bacteria, most of which are harmless.
 But when decay, gum disease, or injury allows bacteria to reach deeper tissues, an infection can develop.
 This can lead to pain, swelling, and even fever.
-In such cases, antibiotics can help stop the infection while your dentist treats the root cause.
+In such cases, antibiotics can help control the infection and prevent it from worsening while your dentist treats the root cause.

 Antibiotics are not given for every dental issue.
-They are prescribed only when there is a genuine infection that cannot be controlled by dental treatment alone.
+They are prescribed only when there is a genuine infection that shows signs of spreading or causing systemic symptoms and cannot be controlled by dental treatment alone.

 A dental abscess is a pocket of pus caused by bacteria.
 It can make your face swell and cause severe pain.
 If the infection is spreading or causing general illness, antibiotics are given alongside treatment to drain the abscess.

 If swelling affects the jaw, cheek, or neck, or if you develop a fever or difficulty swallowing, antibiotics become necessary.
-This helps stop the infection from spreading further.
+This helps prevent the infection from progressing to more serious conditions.

 People with weakened immune systems or certain heart conditions may need antibiotics before or after treatment to reduce the risk of infection.